piever/InteractDemos/README.md

 `include("main.jl")`

 from within the InteractDemos directory.
-You can see the site at `0.0.0.0:8888` in your browser.
+You can see the site at `0.0.0.0:8081` in your browser.

-## Docker image

-It's actually very easy to turn an Interact app in a Docker image: see Dockerfile for details.
-This one is already registered as piever/interactdemos.